Home Hernia Mesh Polypropylene Mesh

 What Is Polypropylene?

-Polypropylene is the second most widely manufactured type of plastic in the world – behind polyethylene.
-It is used in a wide range of products ranging from furniture and carpeting to electronic components and medical devices.
+Polypropylene is the second most widely manufactured type of plastic in the world behind only polyethylene.
+Manufacturers use it in a wide range of products, including furniture, carpeting, electronic components and medical devices.

 Polypropylene characteristics include durability and strength.
 Polypropylene’s tensile strength — or ability to resist breaking under tension — is comparable to steel.
 These are all selling points for polypropylene’s success as a hernia mesh.